Josaphat Kuntsevych: Controversy

 Josaphat's canonization has been highly controversial among Ukrainian Orthodox population, mostly due to persecution of Orthodox practices incited by Josaphat.
-These practices include the arrest of Orthodox priests for holding liturgies and inciting the burning of Orthodox faithful for celebrating a thanksgiving liturgy.
-Such actions led the Roman Catholic chancelor Lew Sapieha to write a letter to Josaphat in behalf of the King, condemning him for his actions and claiming that his persecution was his own fault.
+These practices include the arrest of Orthodox priests for holding liturgies.
+Such actions led the Roman Catholic chancellor Lew Sapieha to write a letter to Josaphat in behalf of the King, condemning him for his actions and claiming that his persecution was his own fault.